Quantum-enhanced metrology with large Fock states

 \vbox{}

 \textbf{Photon number population reconstruction}

 The generated Fock states with large photon numbers are characterized by measuring their photon number distribution through a qubit spectroscopy experiment.
-The readout signal as a function of the qubit drive frequency is fitted to a function of multi-component Gaussian distributions denoted as $S(f) = \sum_{n=N-N_c}^{n=N+N_c}{A_n\exp{\left(-\frac{(f-f_n)^2}{2\sigma_f^2} \right)}+B}$, with each peak corresponding to the population of a specific photon number Fock component.
-Here, the fitting parameters $B$ and $\sigma_f$ are constrained to be the same for all $n$, while $f_n$ is the pre-characterized qubit resonance frequency with $n$ photons in the probe cavity.
+In this experiment, we apply a selective Gaussian $\pi$ pulse on the ancillary qubit while sweeping the drive frequency.
+The measured readout signal as a function of the qubit drive frequency is fitted to a function of multicomponent Gaussian distributions denoted as $S(f) = \sum_{n=N-N_c}^{n=N+N_c}{A_n\exp{\left(-\frac{(f-f_n)^2}{2\sigma_f^2} \right)}+B}$, since each resoloved peak corresponds to each photon number component with the peak height $A_n$ proportional to the corresponding photon number population $P_n$~\cite{Schuster2007}.
+Here, the fitting parameter $\sigma_f$ is the frequency domain standard deviation of the selective Gaussian pulse and the background $B$ accounts for the measurement imperfections due to residual crosstalk between the probe cavity and readout resonator.
+These two parameters are constrained to be the same for all $n$, while $f_n$ is the precharacterized qubit resonance frequency with $n$ photons in the probe cavity.
 The cutoff number of Gaussian components $N_c$ is chosen to be sufficiently large to include all the relevant Fock components.
 By normalizing the fitted Gaussian amplitudes $A_n$, the photon number populations by $P_n = A_n/\sum_{n}{A_n}$ can be extracted by ensuring the normalization of the photon number population $\sum_n{P_n}=1$.
 More details can be found in Section I-B of the Supplementary Information.

 \vbox{}

 \textbf{Precision limitations of quantum metrology}

 Quantum metrology involves the precise estimation of an unknown parameter $\lambda$ by utilizing quantum resource states, and generally consists of three steps: (i) preparing the probe in a known quantum state; (ii) interrogating the unknown parameter $\lambda$, i.e., encoding the parameter into the probe state, usually using a unitary transformation $U_\lambda = \exp{(-i\lambda h)}$ with $h$ being the interaction Hamiltonian; and (iii) measuring the final state with the encoded parameter $\lambda$.
 By comparing the input and output states of the probe, the unknown parameter can be inferred, with a precision limitation of estimation $\delta\lambda \ge 1/\sqrt{Q}$ according to the Cramer-Rao bound~\cite{braunstein1994}.
 Here, $Q=4(\Delta h)^2=4(\langle h^2 \rangle - \langle h \rangle ^2)$ represents the quantum Fisher information (QFI) which is the supremum of the Fisher information among all possible measurements, and $\Delta h$ is the standard deviation of the Hamiltonian $h$ under the initial probe state.